idiles/taskapp/README.txt

     $ ../bin/python manage.py migrate
       Until South catches up with Django 1.2 please issue this command several times until all the migrations are finished.
 Ignore the errors.

+(Optional) If you need an admin user you can create it now using
+    $ ../bin/python manage.py createsuperuser
+      This will NOT work before the database is migrated

 (Optional) If you don't want to enter ../bin/python manage.py (or whatever) all the time you can do